-What is the Meaning of “Disabled”?
+What Is the Meaning of “Disabled”?

 If you can’t work, you need to schedule regular medical appointments so you have enough medical evidence to prove your case to Social Security.

-- You can no longer do work that you did before;
+- You can no longer do work that you did before.

-- Your disability has lasted or is expected to last for at least one year or to result in death.
+- Your disability has lasted or is expected to last for at least one year or will eventually be fatal.

-Contact us today about your disability case.
+APPEAL A DENIAL today about your disability case.
 Our experience can make all the difference.